Mast0john/portfolio/content/featured/BostonFilmFestival/index.md

   - JS
   - Figma
 showInProjects: true
+descr: 'A website prototype built with Material Design framework for reserving tickets movies.
+The site relies on a one-page device, built around call-to-action blocks and modals windows system.'
 ---

 A website prototype built with Material Design framework for reserving tickets movies.
 The site relies on a one-page device, built around call-to-action blocks and modals windows system.